osagieomigie/Chat-App/README.md

   > Change nick name by entering: /nick <new nickname>
   > Change nick name color by entering: /nickcolor <new color>

-> Makes use of React, Material UI, Web Sockets, and Nodejs
+> Makes use of React, Material UI, Socket IO, and Nodejs

 ## Install